Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseAutonomousDatabase.md

 WhitelistedIP                                 :
 ```

-Gets an Autonomous Database resource by name and resource group name.
+Get an Autonomous Database resource by name and resource group name.
-For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabase`
+For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabase`.

 ## PARAMETERS